Summary

 Run as many simulations as you need without wasting materials, ensuring the fit is as expected.

-Now that you know how to avoid mistakes and ensure great clothing fit, download our free e-book on how pattern making and fitting can accelerate your production:
+Now that you know how to avoid mistakes and get a good clothing fit, download our free e-book!
+It explains how pattern making and fitting can speed up your production.

 FAQ

-Clothing fit is the subtle balance between the structure of the garment and the natural curves of the body.
-It’s a feature that influences both the aesthetics and comfort of the pieces.
+Clothing fit is the subtle balance between a garment’s structure and the body’s natural curves.
+It influences both the aesthetics and comfort of the pieces.

 Incorrect measurements, inadequate fabric selection, lack of fit simulation, and incorrect cutting/lack of fabric layering.